Bath Salts Abuse

 Once an addiction has been identified, it's best to talk to the person.
 The key is to persuade your loved one to get help.
 Aim to understand why the addiction happened and don't take anything personally; the drugs may well be talking, not the person you love.

 In some cases, you may be able to arrange an intervention to encourage your loved one to get help.
 In this case, you'll want to research addiction centers to see which ones are in your budget in case your loved one agrees to drug abuse treatment.
 You can also hire professional interventionists who deal specifically with these events.

 Bath Salts Statistics

 Available data on the number of people using bath salts is somewhat limited because surveillance of bath salt calls to poison control centers was not initiated until mid-2010.
 In 2011, there was a sharp increase in the number of calls to poison control centers concerning bath salts—numbers rose from 304 calls in all of 2010 to 6,136 calls in 2011 1.

 By 2012, the number of calls decreased to 2,654 1.The decrease might have been a result of federal legislation that banned certain chemicals used to make bath salts 2.

 Bath Salts Abuse question 6

 Drugs like bath salts appeal to younger individuals because their packing is often colorful and attractive.
-Bath salts are often sold without restrictions, and young people can buy them off of the internet.
+They are often sold without restrictions, and young people can buy them off of the internet.
 Additionally, bath salts are not tested for in routine drug tests, making the drugs extremely popular for those who have workplace or mandatory drug screenings.